-8.6 Calibrated Internal RC Oscillator
+6.5 Calibrated Internal RC Oscillator

-By default, the Internal RC Oscillator provides an approximate 8 MHz clock.
-Though voltage and temperature dependent, this clock can be very accurately calibrated by the the user.
-See Table 26-1 on page 266 for more details.
+The calibrated internal RC Oscillator by default provides a 8.0 MHz clock.
+The frequency is nominal value at 3.0V and 25°C. At 3.0V and 25°C, this calibration gives a frequency of 8 MHz ± 10%.
 The device is shipped with the CKDIV8 Fuse programmed.
-See "System Clock Prescaler" on page 35 for more details.

-This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 8-6.
+See "System Clock Prescaler" on page 34 for more details.
+This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 6-6.
 If selected, it will operate with no external components.
-During reset, hardware loads the pre-programmed calibration value into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
-The accuracy of this calibration is shown as Factory calibration in Table 26-1 on page 266.
+During reset, hardware loads the calibration byte into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
+At 3.3V and 25·C, this calibration gives a frequency of 8 MHz ± 1%.
+The oscillator can be calibrated to any frequency in the range 7.3 - 8.1 MHz within ±1% accuracy, by changing the OSCCAL register.

-By changing the OSCCAL register from SW, see "OSCCAL - Oscillator Calibration Register" on page 38, it is possible to get a higher calibration accuracy than by using the factory calibration.
-The accuracy of this calibration is shown as User calibration in Table 26-1 on page 266.

 When this Oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 249.
+For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 246

-Table 8-6.
-Internal Calibrated RC Oscillator Operating Modes(3)
+Internal Calibrated RC Oscillator Operating Modes(1)(3) Table 6-6.

-Notes: 1.
-The device is shipped with this option selected.
+- Notes: 1.
+The device is shipped with this option selected. - 2.
+The frequency ranges are preliminary values.
+Actual values are TBD.

-- 2. The frequency ranges are preliminary values.
-Actual values are TBD. - 3.
-If 8 MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.
+3. If 8 MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.

-When this Oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 8-5 on page 31.
+When this Oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 6-5 on page 32.

-Table 8-7.
+Table 6-7.
 Start-up times for the internal calibrated RC Oscillator clock selection